Making money with your time and vehicle in 2020 is no longer complicated.

-Already Drive for Uber?
+Already Drive With Uber?
 Switching to Uber Eats Is Easy

-Once you’re signed up to driver for Uber Eats, you can receive delivery requests and ride requests in the same app.
+Once you’re signed up to driver with the Uber Eats platform, you can receive delivery requests and ride requests in the same app.

 Anyone that works as a rideshare driver knows that it’s crucial to diversify your income with different tasks.

-Now that you know the requirements to drive for Uber Eats, let’s take a look at how you can make your first Uber Eats delivery.
+Now that you know the requirements to drive with Uber Eats, let’s take a look at how you can make your first delivery with the Uber Eats platform.

 Once Uber has approved you, you’ll need to download the Uber driver app for Android or iOS.

 Don’t be confused by the name — you use the same app to make deliveries and pick up passengers.